 Keith has been with Aspen since 2015.
 Keith is a fully accredited psychotherapist with the IACP (Irish Association of Counselling and Psychotherapy) and abides by their code of ethics.
 Keith’s approach is integrative and humanistic, meaning that he combines learning from different schools of psychotherapy to best meet the needs of each client.
 He uses CBT and Solution Focused Brief Therapy.
 Keith works with a broad range of issues from depression and anxiety to self-esteem and relationship difficulties.
 Keith hold a BSc (Hons) Degree in counselling and psychotherapy.

 William who joined Aspen in 2016 has a Diploma in Criminology, a BA in Management and a BSc Degree in Counselling & Psychotherapy.
-He is a pre-accredited member with the IACP.
+He is an accredited member with the IACP.
 William is an experienced psychotherapist who uses a humanistic and person centred approach in an integrative style to support individuals and couples with emotional, behavioural and relationship difficulties.
 William describes his therapy sessions “as a collaboration with clients to develop a comprehensive understanding of the emotional and psychological dynamics underpinning their presenting issue”.

 Ciara Walsh is an accredited Therapist with the I.A.C.P. and has done a BSc in Counselling and Psychotherapy.
 Ciara also has training in suicide prevention and intervention having studied Applied Suicide Intervention Skills Training.
 While Ciara's style is primarily 'person centred', she has the innate ability to adapt and suit her counselling styles to each client's individual needs.
 Ciara works with people of all ages but has a vast amount of experience working with young people.